LIFETIME DEAL — LIMITED TIME

 What are synonyms for scribbler?

-Synonyms include writer, dabbler, amateur, doodler, and scribe, depending on context and skill level.
+Common options include writer, dabbler, amateur, doodler, and scribe, depending on whether you want the tone to be casual, dismissive, or neutral.

 What is a squibbler in baseball?